 - Do not smoke.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.

-- Control high blood pressure.
+- Manage blood pressure.
 A healthy lifestyle along with medicines may help you lower your blood pressure.

 - Manage cholesterol to help keep your blood vessels healthy.
 A healthy lifestyle along with medicines may help you manage cholesterol.